 On October 1, 2021, the Corporation and Dr. Friesen entered into a consulting agreement with a 36 month term.
-Pursuant to the agreement between the Corporation and Dr. Friesen's holding company, ADF Family Holding Corp., Dr. Friesen serves as CEO of the Corporation in consideration for consulting fees of \$18,000 per month.
+The consulting agreement was subsequently amended on September 25, 2024 such that the 36 month term was extended by an additional 12 months (now a 48 month term) with all other terms and conditions of the original consulting agreement continuing in full force and effect.
+Pursuant to the agreement between the Corporation and Dr. Friesen's holding company, ADF Family Holding Corp., Dr. Friesen serves as CEO of the Corporation in consideration for consulting fees of \$22,000 per month.
 Dr. Friesen is also eligible, in respect of each fiscal year during the term, for a merit/performance bonus, if any, that the Board, in its sole discretion, may authorize.
 The agreement can be terminated by Dr. Friesen at any time, upon 6 months written notice to the Corporation.
 The Corporation can terminate the agreement for any reason upon 4 months written notice or a notice period that lasts until the end of the term of the agreement, whichever is greater.
 In certain circumstances, including for just cause or a material breach of the agreement by Dr. Friesen, the Corporation can immediately terminate the agreement.
 The agreement also contains standard non-competition and non-solicitation provisions.

-On June 1, 2022, the Corporation and Haaris Uddin entered into a consulting agreement.
-Pursuant to the agreement between the Corporation and Haaris Uddin's personal consulting company, 10055098 Manitoba Ltd., Haaris Uddin serves the Corporation as CFO in consideration for consulting fees of \$9,938 per month.
+On June 1, 2023, the Corporation and Haaris Uddin entered into a consulting agreement.
+Pursuant to the agreement between the Corporation and Haaris Uddin's personal consulting company, 10055098 Manitoba Ltd., Haaris Uddin serves the Corporation as CFO in consideration for consulting fees of \$13,333.33 per month.
 Haaris Uddin is also eligible for a merit/performance bonus, if any, that the Board, in its sole discretion, may authorize during the term.
 The term of the agreement is for a period of 12 months with either party being entitled to terminate the agreement for any reason, on 30 days written notice.
 There are no change of control provisions in the agreement.
 Mr. Uddin is also eligible for an annual merit/performance bonus, if any, that the Board, in its sole discretion, may authorize.

 On July 1, 2019, the Corporation entered into an employment agreement with Dr. Neil Owens pursuant to which Dr. Owens serves as President and Chief Operating Officer of the Corporation.
-Effective January 1, 2024 the annual salary is \$220,000.
+His current annual salary is \$220,000.
 Dr. Owens is also eligible for an annual merit/performance bonus, if any, that the Board, in its sole discretion, may authorize.